 But what I want to talk about here is what you choose to grow and how picking the right fruits, vegetables, and herbs can definitely help your food budget.

-I have found that growing our own food is one of the most rewarding uses of my time I could ever have imagined.
+I have found that growing our own food is one of the most rewarding uses of my time that I could ever have imagined.
 It’s mentally stimulating (and sometimes relaxing connecting with nature), a way to be active outside, and provides healthy food for our table.

 Plus there are some things that are just cheaper to buy at the store in the quantities most families need, like onions and potatoes.
 Not to mention the amount of room they need to grow well.

-So here’s how I answer that question: “Sometimes.”
+So here’s how I answer the gardening to save money question: “Sometimes.”

-Helpful, right?
 Okay, here are a few more details, because you absolutely can save money by growing your own food – if you think about some things first.